ICAG Results: How to Check, Understand, and Act on Your Exam Results

 Save your results

-Take a screenshot or download a copy for your records.
+Take a screenshot or download a copy for your records before you close the page.

 If the page fails to load on release day, wait around 30 minutes and try again.
-Server load is highest in the first few hours after release.
-If the problem persists after 24 hours, the issue is not the portal: contact the ICAG Examinations Office.
+Server load is heaviest in the first few hours.
+If the problem is still there after 24 hours, the issue is not traffic: contact the ICAG Examinations Office.

 What every code on your results screen means

-Your results screen shows a code or a numeric mark against each paper.
-Here is what each one means.
+Your results screen shows either a code or a numeric mark against each paper.
+Here is what each one means, and what it tells you about the work still ahead.

 | Code | Meaning | What it tells you |